openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 To sign the Authorization Response, the Wallet MUST use a private key that corresponds to a public key made available in its metadata.

+Note: For encryption, implementers have a variety of options available through JOSE, including the use of Hybrid Public Key Encryption (HPKE) as detailed in [@I-D.ietf-jose-hpke-encrypt].

 ### Response Mode "direct_post.jwt" {#direct_post_jwt}

 This specification also defines a new Response Mode `direct_post.jwt`, which allows for JARM to be used with Response Mode `direct_post` defined in (#response_mode_post).